briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 The distinction that we make in the model between external and constructed environments allows us to directly address the effects of niche construction by comparison with a previous model in which only exogenous factors played a role.
 We see this as a distinct advantage, as identifying and quantifying the selective feedbacks that niche construction introduces could be challenging.

-**TODO: Monday**
+**TODO: formatting for the quote**

+We have added a sentence in the Methods to offer motivation for this separation: "While the separation between exogenous and endogenous environmental change may not always be as clearly differentiated in natural systems, it allows us to directly explore the effects of niche construction."

 As described in the discussion, we realize that implicitly modeling niche construction and external selection pressures through the genetic determination of fitness has certain limitations.
 One of the principal limitations is the lack of a rich interplay between exogenous and endogenous influences on the environment.
 An explicit representation of the environment (e.g., as a dynamic resource or a coevolving partner) would certainly enrich a model such as ours and could permit exploration of abiotic states or host/parasite interactions.
-We have added some text to our Discussion to make these extensions clearer.
+We have added some text to our Discussion to make these extensions clearer:

+**TODO: formatting for the quote**
+"To study how regulatory traits such as these evolve, we could instead represent the niche explicitly, allowing it to have its own dynamics.
+A representation in which the "niche" is simultaneously influenced by external forces and the actions of organisms would more closely resemble many natural systems."

 In some sense, genetic load is an inherent part of our model.
 We note that there will be a constant presence of deleterious mutations (e.g., mutations that introduce allele 0 back to any locus or mutations that introduce a non-zero allele that is inappropriate for the niche constructed by the population), which will make the actual genotypes non-optimal.